AvijeetPrasad/pyMilne/README.md

 We refer to the commented example.py file that is included with the distribution.
 We have also prepared an example with a real SST/CRISP dataset that can be found in the example_CRISP/ folder.
 Simply run invert_crisp.py.
 That example is also extensively commented.
 We also have included an example that makes use of the spatially-regularized Levenberg-Marquardt (invert_crisp_spatially_regularized.py).

+## ITA specific notes
+- Rename the `.env.example` file to `.env` and add the pyMilne folder to your python path.
+- Rename the `ITA/input_config.example.yaml` to `ITA/input_config.yaml` and set the paths to the data and output folders.

 ## Citing
 These routines were developed and used as part of the study by [de la Cruz Rodriguez (2019)](https://ui.adsabs.harvard.edu/abs/2019A%26A...631A.153D/abstract).
 If you find these routines useful for your research, I would appreciate it the most if that publication is cited in your paper.